We have three amazing tours locations to choose from for the 2019 conference.

 - Meet farm animal friends, kangaroos and emus in our Fauna Park

-- Enjoy lunch and some market shopping in Plantation Markets & Cafe.
+- Enjoy lunch and some market shopping in Plantation Markets & Cafe. (please note lunch is not included in the tour price, you will need to bring something or purchase it on the day)

 - Sample and learn about the seasonal fruits during your Fruit Tasting Session